NASA spacecraft rockets toward sun for closest look yet

 - Challenger Sarah Smith advances to November election to face fellow Democrat, Rep. Adam Smith

 Protected by a revolutionary new carbon heat shield and other high-tech wonders, the spacecraft will zip past Venus in October.
 That will set up the first solar encounter in November.

 Altogether, the Parker probe will make 24 close approaches to the sun on the seven-year, $1.5 billion undertaking.

 For the second straight day, thousands of spectators jammed the launch site in the middle of the night as well as surrounding towns, including Parker and his family.
 He proposed the existence of solar wind — a steady, supersonic stream of particles blasting off the sun — 60 years ago.

 It was the first time NASA named a spacecraft after someone still alive, and Parker wasn’t about to let it take off without him.
 Saturday morning’s launch attempt was foiled by last-minute technical trouble.

-“I’m just so glad to be here with him,” said NASA’s science mission chief, Thomas Zurbuchen.
-“Frankly, there’s no other name that belongs on this mission.”
+But Sunday gave way to complete success.

 The Delta IV Heavy rocket thundered into the pre-dawn darkness, thrilling onlookers for miles around as it climbed through a clear, star-studded sky.
 NASA needed the mighty 23-story rocket, plus a third stage, to get the diminutive Parker probe — the size of a small car and well under a ton — racing toward the sun.

-From Earth, it is 93 million miles to the sun (150 million kilometers), and the Parker probe will be within 4 percent of that distance.
+From Earth, it is 93 million miles (150 million kilometers) to the sun, and the Parker probe will be within 4 percent of that distance at its closest.
 That will be seven times closer than previous spacecraft.

-“Fly baby girl, fly!!” project scientist Nicola Fox of Johns Hopkins University said in a tweet right before liftoff.
-She urged it to “go touch the sun!”
+“Go, baby, go!” project scientist Nicola Fox of Johns Hopkins University shouted at liftoff.

 It was the first rocket launch ever witnessed by Parker, professor emeritus at the University of Chicago.
 He came away impressed, saying it was like looking at the Taj Mahal for years in photos and then beholding “the real thing” in India.